 Policy Graduates Programme

-At MSD, we bring together extraordinary people, like you, to be part of our whānau.
-We are a dynamic community of problem solvers who thrive on embracing differences and influencing initiatives through providing politically neutral advice that impacts the lives of people throughout Aotearoa New Zealand.
+At MSD, we value your unique perspective and potential.
+We bring together extraordinary people, like you, to be part of our whānau, a dynamic community of problem solvers who thrive on embracing differences and influencing initiatives that impact the lives of people throughout Aotearoa New Zealand.

-You’ll be joining a supportive, values driven and team-based workplace to launch your policy career
+You’ll be joining a supportive, values driven and team-based workplace to launch your policy career.

-Over the course of our one-year grad programme you will work in two of our policy teams.
+Over the course of our one-year grad programme, you will have rotations within two of our policy teams.
 Given MSD’s broad mandate, you could be providing policy advice to Ministers on addressing child poverty, improving housing outcomes, employment programmes or community development.
-Across all these work areas we are continually thinking about how we support the Crown in its relationship with Māori under Te Tiriti o Waitangi and how we can deliver better for Māori.
-The opportunities to learn are endless.

-Policy work is as diverse as the people who work in policy – the only requirement is a degree, any degree
+Policy work is as diverse as the people who work in policy.
+The only requirement is a degree – any degree.

 We celebrate an inclusive and diverse workforce, including through our staff networks for Pasifika, disabled people, Rainbow and Māori staff.